Server Hardware Certification

-The Oracle Linux / Oracle VM Hardware Certification
+The Oracle Linux and Virtualization Server Hardware Certification

 Program enables established hardware partners, which are generally

-membership, to qualify their hardware using Oracle supplied qualification
+to qualify their hardware using Oracle supplied qualification test

 Enterprise Kernel (UEK) or Oracle VM software, and they certify